bazaartechnologies/telemetry-kmp/README.md

 ## Platform Support

 - **Android**: Full OpenTelemetry SDK integration (tracing, metrics, logs via OTLP gRPC using official OpenTelemetry Java SDK).
 - **iOS**: Telemetry export via a custom OTLP/HTTP exporter (traces, logs, metrics).
 This implementation uses Ktor for HTTP transport and requires manual OTLP protobuf message construction (via Wire-generated code from `.proto` schemas).
+All mapping now uses real proto types.
 - **JVM/Other**: Extend as needed.

 ---

-## iOS OTLP Implementation Details

-The current iOS OTLP/HTTP exporter is a custom implementation due to the evolving nature of official OpenTelemetry KMP libraries for direct OTLP export on iOS.
-Key aspects:
-- Uses Ktor (`ktor-client-darwin`) for HTTP communication.
-- Relies on Square Wire (`com.squareup.wire`) to generate Kotlin data classes from official OTLP `.proto` schema files.
-- Telemetry data (spans, logs, metrics) is manually mapped to these generated protobuf objects and then serialized for export.
-- Implements batching and retry mechanisms for sending data.

-This approach ensures OTLP compatibility.
-Future work may involve migrating to official OpenTelemetry Kotlin SDK exporters for iOS as they become fully featured and stable for OTLP.
+## Roadmap

+1. **Exclude gRPC client code from Wire generation** for leaner builds and faster compilation (currently, unused gRPC stubs are generated).
+2. **Add comprehensive tests and validation** for the iOS exporter and mapping logic.
+3. **Monitor and migrate to the official OpenTelemetry KMP SDK for iOS** when it becomes stable and feature-complete.
+4. **Add more exporters and platform support** as needed (e.g., Jaeger, Zipkin, custom backends).
+5. **Improve documentation and usage examples** for all supported platforms.

 ---